• BISHOP, CALIF. AREA: Gary Olson of the Bishop Creek Resorts (760-873-4484):

 Working the Cave Rock Shelf for Macks.
 Most are 1-4 pounds."

-East Walker: The flow is 620 CFS.
-The fly fishermen are hooking fish with Caddis flies but the fish are hard to land due to the fast current.
+East Walker: The flow is 435 CFS.
+The fly fishermen are hooking fish with Caddis or Midge flies on the bottom.

 West Walker: It is down to 3000 CFS today (Tuesday).
 Water is clearing up and they are catching fish on lures, baits and wet flies.